fizruk/free-foil/README.md

 - [`Control.Monad.Foil.TH`](https://fizruk.github.io/free-foil/haddock/free-foil-0.0.3/Control-Monad-Foil-TH.html) provides Template Haskell functions that generate scope-safe representation types together with some conversion functions and helpers for patterns.
 All of this is generated from a raw recursive representation of syntax, that has to be split into 4 types: type of variable identifiers, type of terms, type of scoped terms (to clearly understand which parts get under binders), and type of patterns.

-- [`Control.Monad.Foil.Relative`](https://fizruk.github.io/free-foil/haddock/free-foil-0.0.3/Control-Monad-Foil-Relative.html) defines a variation of a relative monad typeclass specifcially indexed by scope type variables of kind `S`.
+- [`Control.Monad.Foil.Relative`](https://fizruk.github.io/free-foil/haddock/free-foil-0.0.3/Control-Monad-Foil-Relative.html) defines a variation of a relative monad typeclass specifically indexed by scope type variables of kind `S`.
 This is merely for the demonstration that term type constructors are monads relative to [`Name`](https://fizruk.github.io/free-foil/haddock/free-foil-0.0.3/Control-Monad-Foil-Internal.html#t:Name).

 - [`Control.Monad.Free.Foil`](https://fizruk.github.io/free-foil/haddock/free-foil-0.0.3/Control-Monad-Free-Foil.html) defines a variation of free scoped (relative) monads relying on the foil for the scope-safe efficient handling of the binders.
 This module also defines

   - generic substitution for this generic representation of syntax with binders
   - generic α-normalization and α-equivalence checks
+  - generic conversion helpers

 - [`Control.Monad.Free.Foil.TH`](https://fizruk.github.io/free-foil/haddock/free-foil-0.0.3/Control-Monad-Free-Foil-TH.html) provides Template Haskell functions that generate helpers specifically for free foil, including the generation of the signature bifunctor, convenient pattern synonyms, conversion helpers, and instances needed to enable general α-equivalence.